lokada-aifi/scrna-batch-report/readme.md

 * `-t or --in_batch_meta`: A .json file of key value pairs describing relevant reference datasets and software versions used in the analysis pipeline processing of the batch.
 If provided, all values will be echoed as a flat table on report.
 * `-n or --n_cores`: An integer value of number of cores to use for multithreaded processes, used by Seurat functions
 * `-m or --mc_mb_limit`: An integer value of number of maximum size in Mb allowed for exporting globals to each worker in multicore processing (for futures R package).
 Defaults to 50000, suggest >= 20000.
-* `-d or --out_dir`: A directory path to use to output the batch report
+* `-d or --out_dir`: A directory path to use to output the batch report.
-* `-o or --out_html`: A filename to use to output the HTML summary report file
+* `-o or --out_html`: A filename to use to output the HTML summary report file.
+For example "B001_scRNA_batch_report.html"

 Test runs may be performed by supplying only the -b and -o arguments, as seen in test [below](#batch_report_test).